 We need to stop celebrating diversity in the workplace.
 Yes, you read that right – we need to stop celebrating diversity.
-Here is why – diversity in the workplace is powerful, influential, engaging…but only if it is being tapped and utilized.
+Here is why – diversity in the workplace is powerful, influential, and engaging…but only if we can utilize it correctly.
 If we do not use the skills and perspectives and experiences our diverse teams offer to create better products and services, then our diversity becomes a vanity statistic; a data point that makes us feel better and has no real impact.

 So, how can we tap into diversity?

 Start at the beginning.
 You are looking to increase the diversity of your workforce – and that can mean diversity of ethnicity, race, background, education, and ability, but also diversity of thought, experience, and education.
 Now would be the time to dive deep into your application and recruitment processes to find out if, how, and why your diverse candidates are excluded from consideration.
 Is unconscious bias a factor?
 Is your process accessible to all?
 Are you providing alternative formats to complete the application process?
 These are just some of the questions you want to answer to create a more inclusive recruitment process.
 Need more help connecting with skilled, diverse talent?
 Let’s talk!

 When creating policies within our organizations, are you taking into consideration the needs of your diverse workforce?
 For example, team members with families will have different needs than those who are part of single households.
 Making sure that everyone is accounted for and considered is another step in ensuring your diverse team is valued and included.
 Not sure how to account for your diverse team?
 Ask them!
 When asked, people will often tell you what they need.
 Asking for feedback, elevating their voice, and making sure you hear them every step of the way to ensure the inclusion of our diverse team.